 Here in Chatham-Kent, we have an amazing sports fishing sector, but we also have a huge commercial fishing sector.
 Wheatley is the largest freshwater commercial fishing port in the world.
 The head office of the Ontario Commercial Fisheries' Association (OCFA) is located in Blenheim, representing an industry that has been a part of our history, culture and economy for a very long time.
 The OCFA interacts with many government and non-government organizations with the purpose of ensuring resource sustainability and sound fisheries science are the keys to the long-term success of the commercial fishing industry in Ontario.

 Over 80% of commercial fishing in Ontario occurs in Lake Erie, which is the warmest and most productive of the Great Lakes.
 Perch, yellow pickerel (walleye) and whitefish account for the majority of the fish caught and represent 84% of the commercial fish landings.

 The economic impacts of Lake Erie's commercial fishing sector are significant.
-For the fishing sector on Lake Erie, they account for over 700 direct and indirect jobs with a GDP of over $244 million.
+The fishing sector on Lake Erie accounts for over 700 direct and indirect jobs with a GDP of over $244 million.
 The Lake Erie fish processing sector accounts for close to 800 direct and indirect jobs, with an economic impact of over $194 million.
 Ontario has a superb worldwide reputation as a purveyor of the very finest quality freshwater fish.
 In fact, 90% of the catch from Ontario's commercial fishery is exported to the United States and Europe.